Bendy and the Ink Machine: Chapter 5: The Last Reel

-The new Alice and Boris, dubbed Allison Angel (Allison Pendle) and Tom (Thomas Conner, the lead engineer of the Ink Machine), lock Henry in a makeshift prison, as they aren't sure if they can trust him.
+The new Alice and Boris, dubbed Allison Angel (Allison Pendle) and Tom (Thomas Connor, the lead engineer of the Ink Machine), lock Henry in a makeshift prison, as they aren't sure if they can trust him.
 Henry manages to gain Allison's trust, and she gives Henry a Seeing Tool, which is used to see hidden messages; Henry sees a message that says Allison will leave Henry for dead (which is later proven true).

-Later, Bendy discovers Allison and Tom's location, and Tom (still distrusting Henry) convinces Allison to leave Henry behind so they can escape, knowing that they can't get him out before Bendy arrives.
+Later, the Ink Demon discovers Allison and Tom's location, and Tom (still distrusting Henry) convinces Allison to leave Henry behind so they can escape, knowing that they can't get him out before the Ink Demon arrives.
 Henry manages to escape the prison on his own after discovering a secret room with a weapon behind the wall, thanks to the hidden messages.
 Once he escapes, Henry sees Allison and Tom escaping on a barge through a river of ink.
 He follows them on a second barge, with a massive Bendy hand chasing behind him.
 Henry arrives in a shanty town built by the Searchers and the Lost Ones.
-There, he is confronted by an injured Sammy, who deliriously believes Henry is Bendy and tries to take revenge for almost killing him.
+There, he is confronted by an injured Sammy, who deliriously believes Henry is the Ink Demon and tries to take revenge for almost killing him.
 Sammy overpowers Henry and tries to kill him, but is killed by Tom, who finally trusts Henry and equips him with an axe.
 With Sammy out of the way, the Searchers and Lost Ones he was keeping at bay become violent and start attacking.
 Henry, Allison, and Tom work together and defeat the wave of monsters.
 Henry leads the way onward, but falls into the administration offices on a lower level.
 Henry tries to escape through the film vault, but the entrance is flooded.
 He works to reconnect the pipe system to drain the ink, all while hiding from the Butcher Gang.